 OpenIAM allows seamless integration with Microsoft Office 365, G Suite, ServiceNow and Salesforce.

-Though it's a free project, it's not pen-source and it requires a registration to download the community edition.
+Though it's a free project, it's not pen-source, and it requires a registration to download the community edition.

 Gluu is offering self-hosted IAM solutions that are built to scale.
 Their products are Gluu Server an IAM solution, Gluu Gateway (authentication and authorization solution for APIs and websites.), Gluu Casa, Super Gluu (An IAM system built for mobile apps) and oxd (client app to secure apps with OAuth and OpenID Connect).

-Gluu is custom to be used for dozens of web and mobile applications because of its ability to scale and cluster.
+Gluu is custom to be used for dozens of a web and mobile applications because of its ability to scale and cluster.

 oxTrust is a web application from Gluu for managing authentication, authorization and users.